waku-org/specs/standards/application/waku-api.md

     description: "Send a message through the network."
     parameters:
       - name: message
-        type: SendMessage
+        type: MessageEnvelope
-        description: "The message to send"
+        description: "Parameters for sending the message."
     returns:
       type: result<RequestId, error>
 ```

 #### Extended definitions

-When `message` is sent with `contentTopic` for the first time,
+A first `message` sent with a certain `contentTopic`
-the node SHOULD trigger a subscription based on `Subscribe to messages` section.
+SHOULD trigger a subscription based on `Subscribe to messages` section for such `contentTopic`.

 The node uses [P2P-RELIABILITY](/standards/application/p2p-reliability.md) strategies to ensure message delivery.